roscxn/Math-Quiz/README.md

 #### Day 2:
 * Creation of images and background
 * Matching the CSS and HTML accordingly
-* Javascript functions for restart button, game level buttons, enter keypress, countdown timer and losing message prompt
+* Javascript functions for restart button, game level buttons, countdown timer and losing message prompt

 #### Day 3:
-* Javascript functions on winning conditions
+* Javascript functions on "enter" keypress and winning conditions
 * Superhero moving" up and down for correct and wrong answers

 #### Day 4: